 Definition of “Sponsor”

-A sponsor is a recognized student or faculty organization or an academic or administrative department that invites a non-member of the College community to speak or demonstrate on campus.
+A sponsor is a recognized student or faculty organization or an academic or administrative department that invites a non-member of the College community to speak or otherwise engage in public expression on campus.
 Individual members of the College community can serve as sponsors only through the support of their department or recognized organization.

 Responsibilities of a Sponsor